pr2database/pr2-website/content/eukref/pipeline_overview.md

 **-o** metadata_ref.txt, which only has the accessions in your reference tree.
 This will make annotating easier.

+###### 11b - Annotate classification
-**11b)** You need to annotate classification your metadata_ref.txt.
+You need to annotate classification your metadata_ref.txt.
 Note that you should have GenBank taxonomy and SILVA taxonomy in your metadata_ref.txt file so you know the starting point.
 In many cases, it will be easiest to annotate clades directly on your reference tree.
 You can annotate the tree and then export annotations to your metadata_ref.txt file using the instructions below.

 Download your reference tree e.g. "RAxML_bestTree.clade".
 Open tree in FigTree and annotate taxa with the name of the taxon.
 You can only annotate the taxa, NOT nodes or clades.
 You can select entire clades to annotate all taxa at once.
 Annotated nodes cannot be collapsed (annotations within the collapsed node will not be reported).
 "Save as" the tree with annotations for example "RAxML_bestTree.clade_annotated.tre", which is a nexus file.